SwarnenduDasKW/Country-Capital-Flag/README.md

 7. Done - Remember the previous choise so that user can see the chosen answers.
 8. Done - Code cleanup and organize the components properly.
 9. Done - Implement 3 difficulty levels for the quiz.
 Easy - Medium - Hard
+10. Done - Remove the "Check Answer" and Score.
+Replace that by Submit button.
+A report will popup showing user's selection and correct answer and score.